drowe67/codec2-dev/README_data.md

 ## Checks

-Not all channels are perfect and especially since a packet is split up over multiple frames bits might get lost.
+Not all channels are perfect, and especially since a packet is split up over multiple frames, bits might get lost.
 Each packet therefore has a CRC which is checked before it is accepted.
 Note there is No FEC on 2400A/2400B/800XA.

 ## Available modes